claroline/Claroline/doc/tags/README.md

 # HOW TO TAG AN ENTITY #
 ########################

-To tag an Object, a "Claroline\CoreBundle\Event\GenericDatasEvent" event has to be dispatched.
+To tag an Object, a "Claroline\CoreBundle\Event\GenericDataEvent" event has to be dispatched.
 Event name must be "claroline_tag_object".
 Event "datas" field must be an array defined as followed :